-As described in Note 15 to the Company's Audited Consolidated Financial Statements for the year ended December 31, 2012, pursuant to the plan of arrangement and consolidation in share capital in the acquisition of Prophecy Platinum shares in June 2011, each option and warrant holder of Prophecy Coal as at June 9, 2011 will, upon the exercise of their Prophecy Coal options and warrants, ("June 9, 2011 Options and Warrants") receive 0.094758 of a Prophecy Platinum common share, in addition to one common share of Prophecy Coal for each whole option or warrant of Prophecy Coal held and exercised.
-At June 30, 2013 Prophecy Coal held in reserve 3,267,934 (December 31, 2012 - 3,267,934) Prophecy Platinum shares contingent on exercise of these June 9, 2011 Options and Warrants.
-Any Prophecy Platinum shares held in reserve but not delivered, due to the expiry of unexercised June 9, 2011 Options and Warrants, shall be returned to Prophecy Coal, of which none had been returned as at June 30, 2013.
-Prophecy Platinum common shares held in reserve for outstanding Prophecy Coal June 9, 2011 Options and Warrants are excluded from the calculation of Prophecy Coal's ownership percentage in Prophecy Platinum unless and until they are returned to Prophecy Coal due to the expiry of unexercised June 9, 2011 Options and Warrants.
+As described in Note 15 to the Company's annual consolidated financial statements for the year ended December 31, 2012, pursuant to the plan of arrangement and consolidation in share capital in the acquisition of Prophecy Platinum shares in June 2011, each option and warrant holder of Prophecy Coal as at June 9, 2011 will, upon the exercise of their Prophecy Coal options and warrants, ("June 9, 2011 Options and Warrants") receive 0.094758 of a Prophecy Platinum common share, in addition to one common share of Prophecy Coal for each whole option or warrant of Prophecy Coal held and exercised.
+Any Prophecy Platinum shares held in-trust, but not delivered, due to the expiry of unexercised June 9, 2011 Options and Warrants, shall be returned to Prophecy Coal.

-Subsequent to June 30, 2013, 951,300 of Prophecy Platinum's reserved held in-trust shares were released back to the Company due to 9,230,749 Prophecy Coal warrants expiring and 808,514 Prophecy Coal options being cancelled or forfeited.
-As of August 6, 2013 the Company now owned 29.38% of Prophecy Platinum.
+In July 2013, 951,300 of Prophecy Platinum's reserved held in-trust shares were released back to the Company due to 9,230,749 Prophecy Coal warrants expiring and 808,514 Prophecy Coal options being cancelled or forfeited.
+At September 30, 2013 Prophecy Coal held, reserved in-trust, 2,316,634 (December 31, 2012 - 3,267,934) Prophecy Platinum shares contingent on exercise of these June 9, 2011 Options and Warrants.